Transition to Practice Nurse Practitioner Fellowship Program

 Introduction

-Established in 2021, the VVHC Transition to Practice Fellowship is a 13-month educational program that combines clinical practicum experiences, specialty rotations and didactic education to provide a well-rounded experience for newly graduated Nurse Practitioners.
+Established in 2021 in partnership with the UW Premera Rural Nursing Health Initiative (RNHI), the VVHC Transition to Practice Fellowship is a 13-month educational program that combines clinical practicum experiences, specialty rotations and didactic education to provide a well-rounded experience for newly graduated Nurse Practitioners.
 Our program offers an opportunity to work alongside experienced health care providers from a variety of disciplines including nursing, medicine, pharmacy, and behavioral health.
 In the first year of our Transition to Practice Program, we had 2 Fellows that together served over 1,600 patients.

 Program Mission